 Utah was arguably the first state in the U.S. to issue mDLs.
-Rather than partner with Google or Apple, they choose to engage with a third party for their implementation, GET Group North America and the mobile digital ID vendor Scytáles.
-64 The path to implementation was not, however, entirely smooth.
+Rather than partner with Google or Apple, they choose to engage with a third party for their implementation, GET Group North America and the mobile digital ID vendor Scytáles.66 The path to implementation was not, however, entirely smooth due to some challenges in the legislative due process.
 Discussions in 2021 of an amendment (S.B.
-88) to the original bill legislating mobile driver's licenses in the state served as a lightning rod to individuals fearful of the technology and its implications in their lives.
-65 The result of that debate-dropping the proposed amendment-actually negated several additional privacy protections being proposed, including text such as:
+88) to the original bill legislating mobile driver's licenses in the state served as a lightning rod to individuals fearful of the technology and its implications in their lives.67 The result of that debate-dropping the proposed amendment-actually negated several additional privacy protections being proposed, including text such as: